rejkpp/ramiro.me/content/about/intro.md

 I’m a spirit in a body.

-I never fit into one group, one label.
 Multi-cultural, multi-disciplined, multi-lingual.
 Not Chinese enough to be Chinese,
 too Chinese to be Surinamese,